iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/Design.md

 		- Having had the anomaly mentioned above I now have two addresses for the same customer
 		- How would I determine which one is correct?

+- To improve database performance
+	- Reduce storage requirements
+		- No duplication means less data
+	- Increase operation speed (lookup, update, delete)
+		- No duplication or redundancy makes operations simpler and use less resources

 [Computer Science](/ComputerScience)